 In addition to legal action, direct military intervention is necessary in situations that pose a threat of or early stage execution of genocide.
 In order to quickly stop genocide in the critical stages of “persecution and extermination” it is necessary to use military force (Stanton, “The Ten Stages of Genocide”).
-If citizens are being segregated, starved, or forced to live in ghettos, then it is only a matter of time before the killing begins (Stanton, “The Ten Stages…”).
+If citizens are being segregated, starved, or forced to live in ghettos, then it is only a matter of time before the killing begins (Stanton, “The Ten Stages”).
 Murderers who commit genocide are not ragtag bunches of individuals but organized groups who carry out planned violence against those they oppress.
 In Rwanda, the Hutus who were in power were able to hunt down and murder over 800,000 men, women, and children over the course of just 100 days (“After Rwanda’s Genocide”).
 U.N.
 Peacekeepers stood by unable to help because countries would not approve a force robust enough to engage in combat: “Belgian peacekeepers … watched as the carnage unfolded” (Zakaria).
 However, if the U.N. had an active military force on the ground, those lives could have been saved, as was the case in Kosovo: “In 1998, the NATO alliance—led, of course, by the United States—went to war against Serbia to stop ethnic cleansing and atrocities in Kosovo, preventing a potential genocide in close proximity to NATO territory” (Lindberg).
 Given the regularity of recent genocides, it is clear that the international community “need(s) to set up international contingency plans to deal with mass atrocities” (“After Rwanda’s Genocide”).
 This means giving an international body like the U.N. more resources to fight genocide.
 Access to weapons and troops will require the participation of major global players like the United States: “If we [the USA] are serious, we have to be willing to take upon ourselves the burden of providing the leadership, the arms, the troops, and the resources” (Lindberg).
 However, there are still some who believe that if the U.N. has troops, they may be used improperly and ignore a country’s right to govern their own affairs.
 In order to address these concerns, a principle, the Responsibility to Protect, has been created to determine when it is necessary for the international community to get involved in possible genocide cases.
 The purpose of this framework is to clarify the international community’s responsibility to intervene in possible cases of genocide.

 The Responsibility to Protect (R2P) is a principle that helps to make clear when to intervene in the affairs of sovereign nations.
 The U.N. and the international community must make sure this principle is embraced and supported.
 R2P is a way for the international community to identify negligence, outright aggression, or failure of government to protect one’s population.
 R2P defines the circumstances that give the international community cause to assume responsibility for the safety of a population: